 So, where is the parallelization in the above sequence of steps?
 It can actually be implemented in a pair of different places.
 First, it can be used very effectively in the database scans that take place at each step in the cluster iteration process.
 The data items in the database can be partitioned to different nodes in the parallel computing environment, where the assignment of each data item to one of the K clusters is determined.
 That can be done in an embarrassingly parallel manner, with no reference to other data items.
 Similarly, parallelization can be applied in another stage of the K-means clustering algorithm.
 The calculation of the mean (centroid) of a massive set of data items (e.g., within individual clusters) can also be computed quickly using a MapReduce approach, which usually carries out its task by invoking the “Map” function on pairs of data entries.

-So, whether you are Hadoop’ing and data mining some big data with the MapR M7 Enterprise Database Edition for Hadoop or just exploring the rich kollection of data science koncepts, spending some quality time with the letter K is a good place to start.
+So, whether you are Hadoop’ing and data mining some big data with the MapR M7 Enterprise Database Edition for Hadoop (now MapR Database) or just exploring the rich kollection of data science koncepts, spending some quality time with the letter K is a good place to start.

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.